 What are General Studies courses?
 Why do I have to take them?

 General Studies classes are a set of science, liberal arts, and fine arts courses that serve as a foundation for all majors.
-Each student at MTSU is required to complete coursework in General Studies.
+Each student at MTSU is required to complete 41 credits in General Studies.
 The MTSU community values the curriculum, as it provides a broad knowledge and appreciation of the arts and sciences as well as the intellectual skills that provide a basis for effective communication, problem solving, and evaluation.
 The Tennessee Board of Regents set these minimum requirements for all its schools; therefore, it is necessary for all students to complete it.

 Does everyone have to take a math class?